gatsbyjs/gatsby-source-wordpress-experimental/docs/tutorials/building-a-new-site-wordpress-and-gatsby.md

-## Creating a new Gatsby/WordPress site
+## Creating a new site from scratch